Anonymous;Code: Development

-Anonymous;Code was developed by Chiyomaru Studio and Mages, and was written by Naotaka Hayashi, Ayano Suehiro, and Tsukasa Tsuchiya.
+Anonymous;Code was developed by Chiyomaru Studio and Mages and was written by Naotaka Hayashi, Ayano Suehiro, and Tsukasa Tsuchiya.
 Alongside Occultic;Nine, it was initially announced as part of the Science Visual Novel series, intended to be separate from the developers' Science Adventure series.
 However, both games were later incorporated into the Science Adventure series, with Occultic;Nine and Anonymous;Code serving as the fifth and sixth main entries in the franchise respectively.
-In contrast with the concept of infinitely expanding horizontal "world lines" used in Shikura's Science Adventure game Steins;Gate, Anonymous;Code uses the concept of infinitely expanding vertical "world layers", with the main character being able to manipulate layers below his, and is themed around hacking.
+In contrast with the concept of infinitely expanding horizontal "world lines" used in Chiyomaru Shikura's Science Adventure game Steins;Gate, Anonymous;Code uses the concept of infinitely expanding vertical "world layers", with the main character being able to manipulate layers below his, and is themed around hacking.
 According to Shikura, the game's role is in part resolving unanswered questions from the Science Adventure series.